-Express Entry covers three of our key economic immigration programs:
+Express Entry manages applications for three of our key economic immigration programs:

-If you are eligible to immigrate under one of the above federal immigration programs:
+If you’re eligible to immigrate under one of these federal immigration programs:

-- we will place you in a pool with others who are also eligible,
+- we’ll place you in a pool with others who are also eligible

-- we will then rank you and the others using several factors,
+- we’ll rank you and the others using several factors

-- if you are one of the top candidates, you will get an Invitation to Apply
+- if you’re a top candidate, you’ll get an Invitation to Apply to a specific program

 - if we invite you to apply, you can apply online for permanent residence

-Through Express Entry, provinces and territories will also be able to nominate candidates in the Express Entry pool under their Provincial Nominee Program where applicable.
+Through Express Entry, provinces and territories can find and nominate candidates in the Express Entry pool under their Provincial Nominee Program where applicable.

-- create a Job Match account with Job Bank, a database that can help match you with employers looking for workers with your skills (unless you have a valid job offer).
-To do so:
+A Job Match account with Job Bank is an easy, online tool to help match you with employers looking for workers with your skills.
+To create an account:

 - go to the Job Match sign-in page